qmathe/DistancePicker/README.md

 Add the following line to your Cartfile, run `carthage update` to build the framework and drag the built DistancePicker.framework into your Xcode project.

     github "qmathe/DistancePicker"

+### CocoaPods

+Add the following lines to your Podfile and run `pod install` with CocoaPods 0.36 or newer.

+	use_frameworks!

+	pod "DistancePicker"

 ### Manually

-If you don't use Carthage, it's possible to drag the built framework or embed the source files into your project.
+If you don't use Carthage or CocoaPods, it's possible to drag the built framework or embed the source files into your project.

 #### Framework